erg55/Simon-lab-workshop/README.md

 bwa mem -t 2 -k 50 -B 10 -O 10 -T 90 mito.contigs ../S190_dedup_R1.fastq.gz ../S190_dedup_R1.fastq.gz > bwafile
 ```

-t is threads, k is match length needed, B is mismatch penalty, O is gap opening penalty, T is minimal alignment score
+t is threads, k is match length needed, B is mismatch penalty, O is gap opening penalty, T is minimal alignment score.
+We output that file.
+Take a peek at that file with head.
+This file includes more than we need so

 ##### SAMTOOLS
-We can use samtools to only view the mapped reads and then pull those reads out specifically.
+This file includes more than we need so we can use samtools to only view the mapped reads and then pull those reads out specifically.
 ```
 module load samtools
 samtools view -b -F 4 bwafile > mapped.bam